mcgivrer/karma/src/docs/11-add_particles.md

 In our Entity, we already have the base mechanism to manage the period of time the entity is active: the duration attribute.

-To be able to create a particle from an Entity, we are just missing a specific `Bheavior.onCreate()` to define the right operation to create a new particle in the system.
+To be able to create a particle from an Entity, we are just missing a specific `Behavior.onCreate()` to define the right operation to create a new particle in the system.

 ## The ParticleBehavior interface